 Amenities: Outdoor shower, washer/dryer, crib and pack n’ play, high chair, AC, kitchen, waterfront location, outdoor BBQ with furniture and fire pit, kayak and sun loungers, pool and hot tub.

-This newly-renovated beachfront cottage rests on a secluded North Shore beach and offers ocean views from every room.
+This newly renovated beachfront cottage rests on a secluded North Shore beach and offers ocean views from every room.
 The master bedroom includes a picturesque soaking tub that overlooks the water (keep an eye out for the sea turtles and humpback whales) and the bright, spacious kitchen has all new stainless steel appliances.
-Even better: the home’s tap water is supplied from purified rainwater and the appliances and lighting all run on efficient systems, ensuring an eco-friendly stay.
+Even better: the home’s tap water is supplied from purified rainwater and the appliances and lighting all run on efficient systems, for an eco-friendly stay.

 Rooms: 1 bedroom, 1 bathroom